-Involving your participants does not have to cost a cent!
+Involving your participants does not have to cost a dime!
 You do not need special toolkits or facilitators to getting your participants to leave their seats and take part in the meeting.
 Look it up online and find methods suitable for your target group – there are a lot of methods that do not require much.

 Of course, it depends on the size of the meeting and what you want your participants to learn, but it is possible to start with just a little bit of involvement if you have never involved your participants before.